-Schools need to strike a balance between authorised absence for religious observance and excessive loss of school time and may consider the following to be reasonable:
+Therefore, in striking a balance between authorised absence for religious observance and excessive loss of school time, schools may consider the following to be reasonable:

-Pupils (Please bear in mind that many Muslim families mark the occasion of Eid for up to three days.)
+• Pupils (Please bear in mind that many Muslim families mark the occasion of Eid for up to three days.)

-A one day authorised absence for religious observance at Eid-ul-Fitr (a 10-day holiday in some Muslim countries) and another at Eid-ul-Adha, the festival at the time of the annual Hajj Pilgrimage.
+Agreeing a one day authorised absence for religious observance at Eid-ul-Fitr (a 10-day holiday in some Muslim countries) and another at Eid-ul-Adha, the festival at the time of the annual Hajj Pilgrimage.
 If parents/carers request further days, then consideration should be given to this.
 Each case should be considered on an individual basis, looking at patterns of absence and the impact on the overall attendance level.